All Episodes Plain Text Favourite

 She got the exam beforehand, then took the exam.

-I don't know what percentage it was, but it might have been 60, it might have been 70% that got the exam online beforehand.
+I don't know what percentage it was, but it might have been 60, might have been 70% that got the exam online beforehand.

 And she had no honor.

-Sounds like she must be uh I mean, those are the rules of the Mafia.
+I mean, those are the rules of the mafia.

-Aren't the rules of legitimate decent society?
+Aren't the rules of legitimate, decent society?

-And aren't aren't you as a cadet?
+And aren't he a cadet?

 Beyond that, here's the new one.